ycycycycyc/personalwebsite/projects.md

 The project compares these AI-generated syntheses with human-written reviews and across different models.
 The focus is on how models identify key studies, interpret methodological details, and synthesize findings across the literature.

-Key questions include:

-- whether AI systems identify the same key studies and conclusions as human experts
-- how different models interpret statistical methods and study designs
-- how AI-generated reviews differ in structure and emphasis
-- what types of errors appear, including missing studies or hallucinated references

 The goal is to better understand where AI systems can assist scientific knowledge synthesis and where human expertise remains essential.

 ---